Skip to Content

 • Gajar ka halwa is served warm or chilled.

-If you love this recipe, try one of these Dessert favorites!
+If you enjoy this sweet treat, try one of these dessert recipes!

 Carrot halwa in a serving dish and garnished with toasted pistachio and almond.